 - A schedule of liabilities

 - Individual contact information

-SBA disaster loans can be rejected for a few different reasons.
-The most common ones are having a shaky credit history and a demonstrated lack of ability to repay loans.
+SBA disaster loan applications can be denied for a few different reasons — the most common being a shaky credit history and a demonstrated inability to repay the loans.

-If you’ve been denied, you have up to six months to submit an appeal to the SBA’s Disaster Assistance Processing and Disbursement Center (DAPDC).
-Should your application be denied a second time, you have another opportunity to appeal the decision.
+If you’ve been denied an SBA disaster loan, you have up to 6 months to submit an appeal to the SBA’s Disaster Assistance Processing and Disbursement Center (DAPDC).
+If your application is denied again, you have another opportunity to appeal the decision.